Masaru2/pokered-es/README.md

 # Pokémon Edición Roja y Azul [![Build Status][ci-badge]][ci]

-This is a disassembly of Pokémon Edición Roja y Azul.
+This is a disassembly of Pokémon Edición Roja and Azul, originally by Petros / klektron.

 It builds the following ROMs: